 Southeast Asian countries uphold their prevalent Chinese ancestry and cultural and historical ties by celebrating the Chinese New Year.

 We all like an ongoing party right?
-If you're planning to visit Cambodia in January you're in luck; as soon as western New Year ends, Chinese New Year celebrations begin.
+If you're planning to visit Cambodia at the beginning of the year you might be in luck; as soon as western New Year ends, Chinese New Year celebrations begin.

 Whilst Phnom Penh dons lion and dragon costumes, Sihanoukville fires up barbecues and prepares freshly caught fish on the Serendipity and Independence beach fronts.
 Sandy raves last until sunrise and customary firecrackers, fireworks and assorted explosives go off continuously.
 Homes are decorated with plum blossoms, thought to bring good luck and wealth.
 Festivities can be raucous, lasting long into the morning, so get ready for some seriously fun and lively late nights.